novarx/holiday-lights/apps/emulator-ui/README.md

 ## Assets

-Assets are stored in `public/assets/` and are automatically served at `/assets/` by Vite in both development and production builds.
+Assets are stored in `public/assets/` and are automatically served by Vite.

+The app includes automatic fallback logic:
+- **Primary path**: `/assets/` (standard Vite behavior)
+- **Fallback path**: `/public/assets/` (for environments like StackBlitz where the public directory is served differently)

+If an image fails to load from the primary path, the browser will automatically try the fallback path.
+This ensures the app works consistently across all hosting environments without any configuration.

 The Vite build plugin automatically copies assets from `libs/imager-core/src/assets/` to `public/assets/` during the build process.